Kyrock, Kentucky: Historical legacy

 The legacy of Kyrock still goes strong long after the town was disincorporated in the late 1950s.
-A local volunteer fire department, the local elementary school, and more recently, a nearby diner bears the Kyrock name in the present day.
-The Kyrock Missionary Baptist Church still exists, albeit in a newer building., and has since been renamed as Sweeden Missionary Baptist Church.
+A local volunteer fire department and the local elementary school bears the Kyrock name in the present day.
+Also bearing the Kyrock name was a local diner in the area that operated from 2021 until 2024.
+The Kyrock Missionary Baptist Church still exists, albeit in a newer building.
 In 2014, the Kentucky Historical Society placed a historical marker on Kyrock in front of Kyrock Elementary School.